tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 minus sign, and that two lines have been added, the ones prefixed by a plus sign.
 In fact we have modified one line and added one, but the effect is the same.

 Let us now add and commit the changes to Git.
+We need to do this as working with Git is a cyclical process.
+You make changes by editing the files, you add the changes that you want to snapshot to the staging area, then you commit the staged changes.
+At this point the cycle starts all over again :numref:`Git_workflow_illustration`.

 .. code-block:: none